What is the best way for my business to reduce customer service response time?

-Other than this, a live support chat software also helps you to avoid losing to lengthy email response time by giving you the option to integrate with ticketing software.
+Besides this, live support chat software helps you avoid lengthy email responses by giving you the option to integrate with ticketing software.

-Every chat that you miss in your operator’s absence gets converted into a support ticket.
-That means – never miss out on a support opportunity.
+Every chat you miss in your operators gets converted into a support ticket.
+That means – never missing out on a support opportunity.

 You can also use features (the ones mentioned below) to lower your response time:

-Greetings make sure that your customers get a message before they initiate a chat with your operators.
-This proactive messaging feature helps you create a rapport with customers by letting them know that they would never have to wait for a solution when you are always on it, delivering one on time.
+Greetings ensure that customers get a message before they initiate a chat with your operators.
+This proactive messaging feature enables you to initiate conversations with customers before they even come to you with a problem.
+Being proactive sets the right foundation for a long-lasting relationship.

-Thankfully, with ProProfs Chat, you can make sure that your customers get directed to the right department at the right time with chat routing.
-It supports both automatic and manual routing that allows you to shape and shorten the customer journey effectively.
+Thankfully, with ProProfs Chat, you can ensure that your customers get directed to the correct department at the right time with chat routing.

 - Customer Relationship Management (CRM) Tools

-A sales CRM won’t just help you store leads, sales data, or a customer’s purchasing history.
-It would also help your operators track information about the customer, know them better, and work towards a solution that matches their needs.
+The best sales CRM won’t just help you store leads, sales data, or a customer’s purchasing history.
+It would also help your operators track customer information, know them better, and work towards a solution that matches their needs.

 - Help Desk

-Now you can either miss chats or integrate a help desk software to allow your agents to get back to customers when back online.
-This way you never miss a support opportunity.
+You can integrate your live chat with help desk software to help your agents get back to customers when they come back online.
+This way, you never miss a support opportunity.

 - Knowledge Base

 Help customers find answers to their questions before they initiate a chat.
-Yes, with ProProfs Chat you can integrate a knowledge base to show relevant help articles in the chat widget that allows you to reduce tickets by up to 80%.
+You can integrate your live chat with a knowledge base to show relevant help articles in the chat widget and reduce tickets by up to 80%.

 3. Initiate a Multi-channel Response